tdilauro/Simplified-wiki/MultipleAuthenticationMechanisms.md

 To support multiple libraries on a single circulation manager, we need to allow a single circulation manager to be configured with several different authentication mechanisms.
 We already have a configurable set of authentication mechanisms, but configuration itself happens within the JSON file.
 In a multi-library environment this configuration needs to happen through the web, and the configuration needs to be stored in the database.

 Currently AuthenticationProviders are instantiated from site config.
-In the future they will be instantiated from the database.
+After this work is done, they will be instantiated from the database.

 # Existing authentication providers